 Update on Board Review, 2017 Swimposium, and 2016 All State [Kim Crounse]

+Board Review – a small team of LSC members will review the Board of Directors structure and propose changes to improve the effectiveness and efficiency of the LSC operations

+2017 swimposium – SC has been approved for a Swimposium in 2017.
+Tentaive topics and speakers were discussed.

+2016 All State – Mike Jann with the help of Tim Conley have secured the Baxter Hood Center for the event.
+A caterer is being selected.

 Generating Excitement for IMX & Senior Select Camps:

-Reduce the number of years to utilize the money to draw a bigger name
+Reduce the frequency to utilize the money to draw a bigger name athlete

 Combine Athlete retreat with select camp